proprietary/hugo-site/content/posts/software-stack-preferences.md

 These are all **my opinions** on the ideal software stack.
 I may revise and edit this over time.

-## Operating System

-Been using GNU/Linux for a decade and can attest to its greatness.
-But what distro?

-**NixOS**

-NixOS lets you declaratively state your configuration, which is something sorely lacking.
-Ever had to manually copy dotfiles, lists of packages installed, etc., to a new machine?
-Yeah, that's what NixOS solves.

-`Docker : applications :: NixOS : operating system`

-Plus its package manager doubles as a build tool for [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).
-The Nix family of OS (and this includes Guix) is probably the first real non-incremental advancement in operating systems design since Windows XP.

-That said, if you are just starting with Linux, or just want something that is stable and works, I recommend Debian.
-For just a desktop OS you are casually using and don't really care about this stuff, you can't go wrong with MacOS.
-Personally not a fan of Windows.

 ## Filesystem

 **ZFS**